SOFIE-project/Provisioning-and-Discovery/README.md

 Figure 3: Internals of the Component

-As shown in the Figure 3, the component uses modified Bluetooth with custom advertisement and DNS for discovering the IoT device.
-The details of the protocol are following:
+As shown in Figure 3, the component uses modified Bluetooth with a custom Gatt server and DNS for discovering the IoT device.
+The mobile client downloads the semantic representation file of the IoT device and checks for provisioning requirements before saving it to the database.
+The mobile application also sends configuration to the IoT device to work along with the platform.

+### Relation with SOFIE

+The discovery and provisiong component works with semantic representation file, it may be used by other SOFIE components and applications as necessary.

+Only Mobile gaming pilot utilise the P&D component for discovering and managing the new IoT devices to be used inside the game world.

+### Key Technologies

+The software modules are implemented in **Python 3** Currently the component supports the Eddystone and custom GATT application over **Bluetooth Low Energy** (BLE) and **DNS-Service Discovery**.
+The details of the technologies used are as following:

 **Bluetooth Low Energy (BLE) with Custom Advertisement and Services**